We’ve all worked with someone who tends to attract drama.

 Client: Nothing.
 There’s nothing I can do, it’s her move to make.

 This is a classic typical victim mentality story.
-Once the person realizes that she needs to “own” the result, I discuss different strategies and action steps to achieve the goals she wants to reach.
+Once the person realizes that she needs to “own” the result and stop self victimizing, I discuss different strategies and action steps to achieve the goals she wants to reach.
 In this exercise, we’re essentially compiling a list of facts they need to know and the questions they need to ask to get those answers.
-We’re working toward the client understanding they have a commitment to take action toward whatever it is they would like to change in their life.
+We’re working toward the client’s understanding they have a commitment to take action toward whatever it is they would like to change in their life.
 Slowly and over time, they start to build confidence and feel more empowered; they start to take more action and lose that victim mentality.

-Someone with a victim mentality often feels like they have a constant weight on their shoulders.
+Someone in victim mode often feels like they have a constant weight on their shoulders.
 You can learn to lift that weight and become more effective in navigating life and work by practicing radical accountability.
-If you manage someone with a victim mentality, you can learn specific techniques to encourage them be more productive.
+If you manage someone with a victimhood mentality, you can learn specific techniques to encourage them to be more productive.
 It’s important to remember that no one really “chooses” to be a victim; rather, it becomes a coping strategy for some to deal with stress and overwhelm in life.